GarlandZhang/deep_learning_specialization_notes/support_vector_machines.md

 ![SVM](https://i.gyazo.com/6df78e650d3286de57f69b617179b93a.png)
   - derived from logistic regression with slightly different format (the theta solution is just a linear equation difference of the theta for logistic regression)
   - C = 1 / lambda
-  - cost fn is sigmoid (w/ margin calcualted in?)
+  - cost fn is sigmoid

 SVMs are also called **large margin classifiers**:
   - logistic reg